 You may have put certain expectations on yourself before your baby was born how you would be like as a mum.
-You may have that picture in your head what kind of mother you would be, and you may feel totally different living the mother role in reality.
+You may have that picture in your head what kind of mother you would be, and you may feel different living the mother role in reality.
 You may try to reach unrealistic goals and put yourself under lots of pressure to achieve those goals.
-As the goals are not reachable, you may experience emotions such as failure and guilt can easily creep up on you feeling unsuccessful in your new role.
+As the plans are not reachable, you may experience emotions such as failure and guilt can easily creep up on you feeling unsuccessful in your new role.

 How not to feel guilty about everything?

 Going through the transition of becoming a mum, is kind of go through an identity crisis.
-When becoming a new mum, pretty much all aspects of your life will be reprioritized.
+When becoming a new mum, pretty much all aspects of your life will be reprioritised.
 This can be a difficult period, and feeling guilt is not going to help us.
 What may help is being flexible and letting go of the expectations you previously had.
 Let them go and don’t try to fulfil what is unrealistic in your current circumstances.
 Adjust your plan and let go.

 In this transition period, we will discover our parenting style, and as we all know, there are many different styles, and we not all going to agree with each other.
 What is essential, is that you find your unique style what fit you and your family.